 Chores for Middle School Children

 Chores for kids in middle school may become a bit of a challenge.
-Not that the work should be much more complicated, but getting the kids to do it can be challenging.
-Undoubtedly, as children age, they tend to want to do their own thing and may not want to take mom and dad’s direction.
+Although the work itself should not be overly complicated, getting the kids to do it can be challenging.
+Undoubtedly, as children age, they tend to want to do their own thing and may not want to take their parents’ direction.
 This may be a time when parents incentivize chores.
-The older a child is, the more independence they want, so giving a privilege or monetary reward, like an allowance, for going above and beyond is not necessarily bad.
+The older a child is, the more independence they desire, so giving a privilege or monetary reward, such as an allowance, for going above and beyond is not necessarily a bad idea.

 - Mop the floors